The Invisibly Queer Therapist

 How in the hell do you find the right therapist?

-As a straight-passing, cisgender, Bi+ woman and recovering perfectionist who was raised Catholic, I’ve spent years on the other side of the screen searching for a therapist who actually got me.
+I’ve been there.
+I’m a straight-passing, cisgender, Bi+ woman and recovering perfectionist raised Catholic.
+I spent years on the other side of the screen, searching for a therapist who actually got me.

-Someone who didn’t flinch when I dropped an F-bomb.
+Someone who didn’t flinch when I said “what the fuck” in session.

-Someone who knew what it meant to live in a body that’s always scanning for safety, even in therapy.
+Someone who knew what it meant to live in a body that’s always scanning for safety.

-Someone who understood that being “too much” is sometimes code for “you’re onto something important.”
+Someone who understood that being “too much” can actually mean you’re onto something important.

 Highly Sensitive Child